SCOPE OF THIS CHAPTER

 9.3 Assessment of the Risk of Serious Harm

 HM Prison and Probation Service assess risk of harm using the Offender Assessment System (OASYS).
-The Youth Justice Board use AssetPlus for under eighteen year olds.
+The Youth Justice Board use AssetPlus for young people who offend managed by the Youth Offending Service.
 The following describe each level of risk:

 - Low: no significant, current indicators of risk of harm;